There are five types of bariatric surgery procedures offered at Virtua, as well as revisional surgery to modify a previous bariatric procedure.

-Loop Duodenal Switch (SADI-S)
+Modified Duodenal Switch (SADI-S)

-Loop duodenal switch (clinically known as single anastomosis duodeno-ileostomy with sleeve gastrectomy or SADI-S) is a newer procedure that uses both restrictive and malabsorption techniques.
+Modified duodenal switch (clinically known as single anastomosis duodeno-ileostomy with sleeve gastrectomy or SADI-S) is a newer procedure that uses both restrictive and malabsorption techniques.
 It's performed laparoscopically through small incisions and typically done in two separate procedures.

 First, a sleeve gastrectomy removes approximately 80% of the stomach to restrict the amount of food that can be eaten.

 After approximately six months, a malabsorption surgery, called an intestinal bypass, completes the process.
 The procedure bypasses all but 10 feet of your small intestine and strictly limits the amount of calories and nutrients you can absorb from food.
-Ideal candidates for loop duodenal switch have a BMI of 50 or higher and a metabolic syndrome such as diabetes, sleep apnea or increased fat around the waistline.
+Ideal candidates for modified duodenal switch have a BMI of 50 or higher and a metabolic syndrome such as diabetes, sleep apnea or increased fat around the waistline.
 Patients who previously had a sleeve gastrectomy and did not achieve or maintain the necessary weight loss are also candidates.

 Revisional bariatric surgery is the conversion of one type of bariatric surgery procedure to another when medically necessary.